Erasmus & international exchange

-In order to help you with this process, the Residences Office at Cardiff University has arranged temporary accommodation in one of the University’s Halls of Residence for part-session Erasmus+ students from Saturday 6 September until Friday 12 September only.
-For further queries, please email the Residences Office or the Erasmus+ Office.
+In order to help you with this process, the Residences Office at Cardiff University arranges temporary accommodation in one of the University’s Halls of Residence for part-session Erasmus+ students from Saturday 5th September until Thursday 10th September only.
+For further information, please email the Residences Office or the Erasmus+ Office.

 Arriving in Cardiff

-Travel to Cardiff: The International Office organise a free coach collection service to the University in September from Heathrow and Cardiff Airports, Travelling to Cardiff – Coach Collection.
+Travel to Cardiff: Our International Office organise a free coach collection service to the University in September from Heathrow and Cardiff Airports.

 International/European Students Induction Programme: There is an Induction Programme to help International and EU students make friends, learn more about Cardiff and the University in a safe environment so that they can settle down to their new academic life quickly.
 Find out more about the Erasmus programme at Cardiff University.